 Share this post

 Sleep enriches the brain’s ability to make decisions to problem solve, and recalibrates our emotions and metabolism.
 Poor sleep proceeds many health consequences.
 Unfortunately poor sleep and chronic stress not only go hand in hand, they also work in a cycle worsening each other.
 Sleep cannot be forced, and we are not looking to increase the level of stress associated with going to bed.
+It’s time too learn how chronic stress affects your sleep quality.
+Let’s look into it.

-How are stress and sleep related?
+How are chronic stress and poor sleep related?

 Stress and sleep are closely linked.
 High levels of stress can make it difficult to fall asleep or stay asleep.
 When the body is stressed, it produces hormones like cortisol, which can interfere with the body’s natural sleep cycle.
 Conversely, lack of sleep can increase stress, creating a vicious cycle that negatively affects both mental and physical well-being.

-I went more in-depth about 2 reasons your sleep may be poorly influenced in the post.
+I went more in-depth about 2 reasons your sleep may be poorly influenced in the post about how to improve sleep quality.
+However, there are two main reasons your sleep is poorly influenced:

 1. The hormones in your circadian rhythm

-2. Your blood sugar balance.
+2. Your blood sugar balance

 1. How can I improve my circadian rhythm to fall asleep easier?

 By the way, I’m also purposely ignoring the complexity of nervous system’s involvement in a good night of sleep.
-We’re focusing on the basics here.
+We’re focusing on the basics here

 Your circadian rhythm refers to the natural 24 hour fluctuation between stress hormones + sleep hormones.
-This is your body’s internal clock.
-When to wake up- when to feel drowsy
+This is your body’s internal clock: when to wake up- when to feel drowsy

 This blue light is primarily making the impact on your circadian rhythm when it comes to screens.
 Blue light interrupts the signals that night time is coming.
-Blue light is also natural- it’s in the sun.
+However, blue light is also natural- it’s in the sun.
 We want to have blue light first thing in the morning.
 We’re just rying to avoid it in the evening.
 The good news is, blocking blue light can be pretty simple and cost effective.

 graph showing the relationship between melatonin and cortisol in the circadian rhythm